The founder of the field of sexual medicine

 Dr Goldstein is the Editor-in Chief of Sexual Medicine Reviews and founding editor of The Journal of Sexual Medicine, both official journals of the International Society for Sexual Medicine, its regional affiliate societies, and the International Society for the Study of Women’s Sexual Health.

 Dr. Goldstein is currently President of The Institute for Sexual Medicine, Inc., a charitable corporation for education and research in the field.
-He is a past president of the International Society for the Study of Women’s Sexual Health, a past president of the Sexual Medicine Society of North America, and a member of the International Society for Sexual Medicine, the American Urological Association and the American Association of Sex Educators, Counselors and Therapists.
+He is a past president of the International Society for the Study of Women’s Sexual Health, a past president of the Sexual Medicine Society of North America, and a member of the International Society for Sexual Medicine and the American Urological Association.
 The World Association for Sexual Health awarded the Gold Medal to Dr. Goldstein in 2009 in recognition of his lifelong contributions to the field, in 2012 he received the International Society for the Study of Women’s Sexual Health Award for Distinguished Service in Women’s Sexual Health, in 2013 the Sexual Medicine Society of North America awarded him their Lifetime Achievement Award and in 2014 he received the ISSM Lifetime Achievement Award from the International Society for Sexual Medicine.

 Recognized for a lifetime of contributions to the field of sexual medicine